ChandlerJayCalkins/dnd_spellbook_maker/README.md

 -> Result<Vec<spells::Spell>, Box<dyn std::error::Error>>
 ```

 This function is for obtaining and entire folder of spells easily.
+It will assume every file in the folder is a spell.

 #### Parameters
 - `folder_path: &str` The file path to the folder to extract every spell from.